akashraval0101/advance-checklist-tool/README.md

 ## Installation

-- **USE DIRECT BY VISITING HERE**: https://akashraval0101.github.io/advance-checklist-tool/ OR
+- **USE DIRECTLY BY VISITING HERE**: https://akashraval0101.github.io/advance-checklist-tool/

+  OR
 1. Download or clone the repository.
 2. Open the `index.html` file in your browser to use the tool.